YashDThapliyal/Autonomous-Driving-World-Model/README.md

 Unlike end-to-end driving networks that output raw control signals, this produces **symbolic, human-readable states** that bridge perception and planning—enabling reasoning, debugging, and human validation.

+### Not Just Object Detection

+**Object detection answers:** "What objects are present?"

+**A world model answers:** "What do those objects mean for the ego vehicle?"

+For example:
+- "yield to that pedestrian"
+- "follow that car until it moves"

+This semantic layer provides the cognitive bridge between perception and planning.

 ## Pipeline Overview

 ```